 This is the second in a series of three webinars based on Essentials of Impact Investing: A Guide for Small-Staffed Foundations, produced in conjunction with our partners at Arabella Advisors and Exponent Philanthropy.
 This new impact investing how-to guide is a must for foundations with few or no staff who want to align their investments with their mission.
 In Common Ways to Engage in Impact Investing you will hear about some of the diverse impact investing strategies that small-staffed foundations are putting to use.
 Foundations employ a variety of tactics, from below-market to market-rate investments, and across asset classes and Read more

 This is the first in a series of three webinars based on Essentials of Impact Investing: A Guide for Small-Staffed Foundations, produced in conjunction with our partners at Arabella Advisors and Exponent Philanthropy.
 This new impact investing how-to guide is a must for foundations with few or no staff who want to align their investments with their mission.
 In Why Foundations of All Sizes Engage in Impact Investing, you will hear from small-staffed foundations as they discuss the motivations behind their impact investing programs, the benefits their foundations receive as a result, and the case they had to make to Read more

-For the past twenty-five years or more there has been a groundswell of activity among investment managers institutional investors, consultants and diversity advocates to democratize capital — that is, to create more opportunities for diverse investment professionals and the firms they lead, to manage institutional capital This effort, grounded in both fiduciary and equity principles, has led to the growth of many diverse investment management firms like Progress Investment Management Company LLC (“Progress”) and others.
-A range of stakeholders now recognizes that democratization of capital brings a range of positive benefits to our industry and society at large
+A case study of the W.K.
+Kellogg Foundation.
+For the past twenty-five years or more there has been a groundswell of activity among investment managers institutional investors, consultants and diversity advocates to democratize capital — that is, to create more opportunities for diverse investment professionals and the firms they lead, to manage institutional capital.
+This effort, grounded in both fiduciary and equity principles, has led to the growth of many diverse investment management firms like Progress Investment Management Company LLC (“Progress”) and others.
+A range of stakeholders now recognizes that democratization of capital brings a range of positive benefits to Read more